-Call the Sewer Department at (585) 265-0505 where personnel are on call 24 hours a day.
-If a Dispatcher is not inside the building, please call 340-1368, a telephone answering service will take any messages and forward it to a Sewer employee.
-The employee will return your call and respond to the problem.
+Call the Sewer Department at 585- 265-0505 where personnel are on call 24 hours a day.
+If a dispatcher is not inside the building, please call 585-340-1368, a telephone answering service will take any messages and forward it to a Sewer Department staff member.
+The staff member will return your call and respond to the problem.

-If you feel there is a question of whether your home or business is connected to the sewer system, please call the Sewer Department at (585) 265-0505.
+If you feel there is a question of whether your home or business is connected to the sewer system, please contact the Sewer Department by calling 585-265-0505.

 Sanitary Sewers are sewers that take waste from your home such as toilets, showers, bathtubs, sinks, and laundry machines which goes to the Town's wastewater treatment plant and gets processed before it goes into Lake Ontario.
-If you have a sanitary sewer issue call 265-0505.
+If you have a sanitary sewer issue, call 585-265-0505.

-Storm Sewers carry rain water from your gutters, driveways, and sump pumps straight to Lake Ontario with no treatment process.
-If you have a storm sewer issue call 872-1443.
+Storm Sewers carry rainwater from your gutters, driveways, and sump pumps straight to Lake Ontario with no treatment process.
+If you have a storm sewer issue, call 585-872-1443.